alex-sugden/LarryOS/README.md

 ## The Firmware

 > [!WARNING]
-> qpaperOS is not yet finished, the information here might be inaccurate
+> LarryOS is not yet finished, the information here might be inaccurate

-qpaperOS is the firmware part of the qpaper project.
+LarryOS is the firmware part of the lWatch project.
 It is developed to work with the LILYGO T-Wrist E-Paper ESP32 development board.
 It uses the espressif-esp32-arduino framework and PlatformIO for development.

 Below are features that are implemented or planned: